SystemSpace/Compendium/compendium.rst

 Why can't RISEN grant you a full soul before the unlink?
   They didn't have the time.
 They'll grant me a full soul when they can.

+When we ask you something do you just know the answer or do you ask RISEN with your thoughts?
   Depends on the question.
 I can do it pretty quickly a lot of the time.
 I just ask the bridge and get a reply, unless they don't know either.
 Then they'll have to look it up etc.